DhavalDalal/fraud-checker-service/README-Actuator.md

   ]
 }
 ```
+### Implementing Gauge

-Let us now add two more meters -
-* A Gauge for measuring the latest overall Fraud Status for a credit card check in the system.
+Let us now add a Gauge for measuring the latest overall Fraud Status for a credit card check in the system.
-* Time taken by the Fraud Check API to do the Check.

 ```java
 @Controller